microsoft/vscode-docs/docs/cpp/cmake-linux.md

 ![Project contents](images/cpp/cmake-project-contents.png)

-Next, select a kit.
+## Select a kit

+Before you can use the CMake tools extension to build a project, you need to configure it to know about the compilers on your system.
+You do that by scanning for what CMake calls 'kits'.
 A kit contains project-agnostic, configuration-agnostic build instructions for your code--such as the name of the compiler you're using.
+To scan for kits:

 1. Open the Command Palette (`kb(workbench.action.showCommands)`) and run **CMake: Select a Kit**.
 If you don't see any compilers listed, select **Scan for kits**.
 This will create a list of compilers found on your system.
-If you scan for kits, afterwards reopen the Command Palette and run **CMake: Select a Kit** again.
+If you scanned for kits, reopen the Command Palette and run **CMake: Select a Kit** again.

 1. Select the compiler you want to use.
 For example, depending on the compilers you have installed, you might see something like: